 b.
 While the bridegroom was delayed, they all slumbered and slept: All ten of the maidens slept, because the bridegroom was delayed.
 In this parable both the wise and foolish maidens slept, but the wise ones were prepared to act immediately when they were unexpectedly awakened.
 The foolish maidens were not prepared.

 i.
 “They are waiting to escort the bridegroom in festal procession, probably in the last stage of the ceremonies as he brings his bride home for the wedding feast.”
 (France)

 c.
-Took their lamps and took no oil with them: The five foolish virgins appeared to be prepared for the bridegroom, because they had their lamps in hand.
-But they really were not prepared, because they took no oil with them.
+Took their lamps and took no oil with them: The five foolish virgins appeared to be ready for the bridegroom, because they had their lamps in hand.
+But they really were not ready, because they took no oil with them.

 i.
 “It is apparently a torchlight procession, the lamps probably being ‘torches’ (of oil-soaked rags wrapped on a stick) rather than standing lamps, which are described by a different word in Matthew 5:15 and 6:22; the word used here regularly means ‘torch’.”
 (France)